leanstacks/cra-template-typescript/README.md

-# cra-template-typescript
+# @leanstacks/cra-template-typescript

-A Create React App template using TypeScript and a curated technology stack.
+A Create React App template using TypeScript and a curated technology stack used by the LeanStacks organization.

 To use this template, add `--template @leanstacks/typescript` when creating a new app.